I welcome the Minister for Agriculture, Food and the Marine, Deputy Creed, back to the House.

 All of the players came to the beef talks and were part of the resolution, which is a work in progress.
 The resolution was not the end point.
 Work needs to be done to ensure that farming is put on a sustainable footing.
 I acknowledge the role that the Minister played in bringing the parties together.
 I imagine that, other than those closely involved with the process, people cannot appreciate the antipathy and differences between the parties, but the Minister managed to deal with the parties concerned.
 It is to be hoped we are beginning to address the issue in a realistic fashion because, as the Minister said, there is no silver bullet.

 Notwithstanding the bad press, for once the issue of the beef prices got mainstream coverage.
-There is a lot more awareness among consumers and the population at large that beef farmers have a hard time and are in a very difficult situation that needs to be addressed.
+There is much more awareness among consumers and the population at large that beef farmers have a hard time and are in a very difficult situation that needs to be addressed.
 Everybody appreciates and understands that now.
 On a positive note, when we all look back to the time of the economic downturn, austerity and recession, we should remember that agriculture was a great source of pride, in particular beef and suckler farming, especially in areas where they are the dominant sector such as in the west and north west of Ireland.

 This is something we know how to do and knowledge has been passed on for generations.
 The current generations have the benefit of education, science and more understanding, but people instinctively know how to farm.
 The more we invest in the sector and enable farmers to overcome the issues the better.
 We are investing in jobs that are part of the social fabric of rural Ireland because that is where those jobs are located.